A personal

 As a clinician, I’ve certainly felt the productivity crunch from management, and have struggled to spend quality time with my patients so that I could understand them better.
 This made clinical practice very frustrating.
 While I felt that I should have been able to help my patients more, I faced barriers such as time, productivity pressure, and I also felt that I just did not have the knowledge or skills to effectively approach person-centered care.
 These feelings were particularly strong when working with patients with persistent pain.

 This frustration prompted me to shift gears, and I embarked on a PhD which focuses on person-centered care in persons with persistent low back pain.
-You can read more about my journey here.
 I am still on that journey, currently in the throes of researching the philosophy, and I’ve had the opportunity to read and explore extensively.
-My intention is to blend the knowledge and understanding of person-centered care gained from my research with my nearly 20 years of full-time clinical experience to help healthcare providers bridge the gap between a challenging, productivity-driven clinical environment and better patient care.
+My intention is to blend the knowledge and understanding of person-centered care gained from my research with my nearly 20 years of full-time clinical experience to help bridge the gap between a challenging, productivity-driven clinical environment and better patient care.
 In doing so, I hope to make person-centered care less of a far-fetched ideal, and more of a real possibility for busy clinicians.

 Come along for the ride here